alexlukelevy/alexlukelevy.github.io/_posts/2016-11-13-ticker-tape.markdown

 ### Concept
 Last Christmas my friends were kind enough to buy me a Raspberry Pi B+.
 Eager to get tinkering, I starting thinking of interesting projects right away.
 I was hoping to think of something that would give me some direct exposure to the hardware of the Pi but would also make my life marginally better in some way.

-Staring at a stock price ticker scrolling by at work one day, I thought 'wouldn't it be cool if I could make my own one of these and print whatever I wanted on there'.
+Staring at a stock price ticker scrolling by at work, I thought 'wouldn't it be cool if I could make my own one of these and print whatever I wanted on there?'.
 This seemed like it would incorporate a good mix of hardware and software, so I ran with the idea and started researching.

 ### Setup
 First of all I had to get my hands on a display.
 Luckily I was not the only one in the world trying to control an LED matrix from a Raspberry Pi, so I headed over to [Adafruit](https://www.adafruit.com/) and purchased the following items: